sagarsumit03/home/sql/sql.md

 	Create joins with INNER JOIN rather than WHERE
 	Use wildcards at the end of a phrase only.
 SELECT City FROM Customers WHERE City LIKE ‘Char%’ inplace of '%Char%' Use EXISTS in place of IN.
 The Exists keyword evaluates true or false, but IN keyword compare all value in the corresponding sub query column

+## Indexes:

+The basic syntax of CREATE INDEX is as follows −

+	CREATE INDEX index_name ON table_name;

+  ### Index Types
+PostgreSQL provides several index types: B-tree, Hash, GiST, SP-GiST and GIN.
+Each Index type uses a different algorithm that is best suited to different types of queries.
+By default, the CREATE INDEX command creates B-tree indexes, which fit the most common situations.

+- Single-Column Indexes
+A single-column index is one that is created based on only one table column.

+- Multicolumn Indexes
+A multicolumn index is defined on more than one column of a table.

+		CREATE INDEX index_name ON table_name (column1_name, column2_name);
+- Unique Indexes
+Unique indexes are used not only for performance, but also for data integrity.
+A unique index does not allow any duplicate values to be inserted into the table.

+		CREATE UNIQUE INDEX index_name on table_name (column_name);

+- Partial Indexes
+A partial index is an index built over a subset of a table; the subset is defined by a conditional expression.

+  		CREATE INDEX index_name on table_name (conditional_expression);
+- Implicit Indexes
+Implicit indexes are indexes that are automatically created by the database server when an object is created.
+Indexes are automatically created for primary key constraints and unique constraints.

 ## create Table: